New Orleans, LA Office Overview

 in New Orleans

-Whether or not a building offers energy-efficient, green office space is playing an increasingly larger role in where tenants decide to lease.
-Across the country, developers and investors have been meeting this demand.
-The 2017 National Green Building Adoption Index surveyed the top 30 office markets in the U.S. and discovered that the percentage of large office buildings - those with over 50,000 square feet of space - that are green, EPA Energy Star-rated, or LEED-certified has increased by about 33% over the last 12 years.
+Energy efficiency and eco-friendliness play an increasingly large part in how tenants pick a property to rent.
+The 2017 National Green Building Adoption Index surveyed the top 30 markets in the U.S. and discovered that the percentage of large office buildings - those with over 50,000 square feet of space - that are green, EPA Energy Star-rated, or LEED-certified has increased by about 33% over the last 12 years.

-A prime example of a LEED certified office building in New Orleans is One Shell Square.
-This property was built in 1972, is located in the New Orleans Central Business District, and contains over 1.7 million square feet of Class A office space.
+A prime example of a LEED certified building in the metro is One Shell Square.
+This property was built in 1972, is located in the city’s business district, and contains over 1.7 million square feet of Class A office space.
 The building was awarded a LEED Silver certification.
-In New Orleans, about 8% of the total larger office buildings are green, bringing over 2.8 million square feet of green office space in New Orleans to the market.
+In New Orleans, about 8% of the total larger office buildings are green, adding over 2.8 million square feet to the market.

 New Orleans, LA's Top Office-Using Sectors

 The New Orleans commercial real estate market is heavily influenced by the energy and refining industries.
-These, along with financial services, aerospace & defense, and head corporate offices are among some of the top office-using sectors in New Orleans.
+These, along with financial services, aerospace & defense, and head corporate offices drive demand in the metro.

-- Energy – Exxon, Chevron, BP, Shell, Calumet, Conoco, Koch, and Kinder Morgan are just a few companies in this sector that generate demand for white collar office employment in New Orleans.
+- Energy – Exxon, Chevron, BP, Shell, Calumet, Conoco, Koch, and Kinder Morgan are just a few companies in this sector that generate demand.

-- Financial Services – Capital One, Whitney National Bank, and GE Capital are just three users in this business sector of Class A office space in the metro area.
+- Financial Services – Capital One, Whitney National Bank, and GE Capital are just three of the many financial companies operating in the metro.

 - Aerospace & Defense – NASA, the U.S. Navy Space and Naval Warfare Systems Command, and Lockheed Martin are all located in New Orleans.

-- Corporate Office – White-collar office space is absorbed by large corporate users such as IBM, Imperial Trading, Al Copeland Investments, Vinson Guard Services, and United States Services Group have corporate headquarters in the city.
+- Corporate Office – IBM, Imperial Trading, Al Copeland Investments, Vinson Guard Services, and United States Services Group have corporate headquarters in the city.

 New Orleans Demographics